1. What is the objective of starting a new program called Digital Enterprise Management (DEM)?

 7. How does this program enable experiential learning?

-The curriculum leverages the learning methods from the traditional case study approach to modern methods of simulation, studying business models and frameworks to intensive lab work, which consists of students successfully completing two projects – on Analytics and Technology.
+The curriculum includes a range of learning methods including the traditional case study approach, modern methods of simulation, business models and frameworks, as well as intensive lab work, which consists of students successfully completing two projects – on Analytics and Technology.
 This is unprecedented in a one year program.
-Students get a glimpse of solving real-life problems through the use of data and technology tools and are thus able to experience and appreciate the impact of digitalization.
+Students get a glimpse of solving real-life problems using data and technology tools and are thus able to experience and appreciate the impact of digitalization.

 8. What are the selection criteria for admission?

 There are two broad criteria for selection.
 Academic and professional track-records are part of the objective criteria for selection.
 The other elements include subject knowledge on industry and roles, communication skills, problem-solving abilities, and aptitude towards structured and unstructured methods of working.

 9. I have many years of experience in my private business.
 Am I eligible for this program?

 If you meet the admission criteria, you can apply for the program.